Vivian, Louisiana

-Vivian is a town in Caddo Parish, Louisiana, United States and is home to the Red Bud Festival.
-The population was 3,671 at the 2010 census, down from 4,031 in 2000.
+Vivian is a town in Caddo Parish, Louisiana, United States and is home to the Redbud Festival.
+The population was 3,073 at the 2020 census.
 According to 2020 census data, Vivian is now the fourth-largest municipality in Caddo Parish by population (after Blanchard, Greenwood, and Shreveport).

 History

-Vivian developed as a trading center and center of a retail area that included smaller towns in the area.
-During its heyday, people from the region used to visit Vivian for shopping and movies, especially on the weekends.
+Settlement likely began after the construction of the Kansas City Southern Railway through the area in 1898.
+This caused people to move from their communities on nearby Caddo Lake to be closer to the railroad station.
+Vivian was incorporated as a town in the same year.

+Vivian is locally known for their annual Louisiana Redbud Festival.
+Originally founded on March 26, 1964 the town claims that it is "one of the longest running festivals in the state of Louisiana".

 Geography

 Vivian is in northwestern Caddo Parish.
 Louisiana Highway 1 passes through the center of the town, leading north 11 mi to the Texas border at the northwest corner of Louisiana, and south 30 mi to Shreveport.
 LA 2 leads east 7 mi to U.S. Route 71 in Hosston.

 According to the United States Census Bureau, Vivian has an area of 14.2 km2, all land.